Characters: Fire Emblem Awakening Lesser Antagonists

 - Battle Couple: Possibly with Female Avatar if S Support is achieved.

-- Eleventh Hour Ranger: He can pull his weight and fight the moment he joins your party.
+- Eleventh Hour BADASS: He can pull his weight and fight the moment he joins your party.

 - Hidden Depths: The mighty and battle-hardened Walhart also happens to be a vegetarian, and a very vehement one at that, if the "EXPonential Growth" DLC is any indication.